 Long ago in far off Cathay, a land now called China, there lived during the reign of Emperors a wealthy Mandarin named T'so Ling.
 His land holdings were vast and fertile, and his treasures beyond counting.
 His palace was built of fine woods and rich lacquers with a roof of blue tile that gleamed in the sun, and a handmade fence that ran below the palace.
 Behind the palace grew an orange tree, and beside the palace ran a river with a graceful willow that gave shade in the heat of the day.

 T'so Ling thought Topaz so lovely that he wished to crown her as Queen.
 A coronation ceremony was planned, and all the princes, potentates, maharajahs and lords of the realm were invited to attend the coronation.
-One of the old Mandarins brought a chest of gold so impressive that T'so Ling thought this rich man would make a fine husband for his daughter Topaz.
+One of the old mandarins named Ta-Jin brought a chest of gold so impressive that T'so Ling thought this rich man would make a fine husband for his daughter Topaz.
 T'so Ling made plans to combine the coronation with a marriage feast.

 The pageant, which takes place on the last night of the Festival, tells the story in pantomime and ends with a burst of fireworks overhead as the lovers are seen for a brief moment departing in the guise of Monarch butterflies.
 Queen Topaz is free to spend eternity with her chosen beloved Scholar Chang.